smkbd/bangla-sms/README.md

     ]

 ### 3. Routing SMS Notification
-To enable a notifiable (e.g. user) to receive SMS notification, you need to tell the package where the SMS will be sent by defining a `routeNotificationForBanglaSms` method.
+To enable a notifiable (e.g. user) to receive SMS notifications, you need to tell the package where the SMS will be sent by defining a `routeNotificationForBanglaSms` method.
 For example, if your user phone number is stored in `phone_number` column of the database, you can do it in the following way-